1 of 4

 Dancing "sardanas" near l'ermita de Sant Medir for the Sant Medir's Day celebrations.
 Photo by Jordi Garcia (CC BY NC 2.0)

-Celebrations fill the morning and afternoon of Saint Medir's Day at the hermitage in Collserola Park.
-Gegants and capgrossos make the pilgrimage with ordinary folks up from Sant Cugat to the sacred site, and then perform a dance for all to enjoy.
-You're sure to see the traditional sardana dancing, ball de bastons and castells as well if you make the trip.
+Celebrations fill the morning and afternoon of Saint Medir's Day on March 3rd at the hermitage in Collserola Park.
+Starting at 10:00, gegants and capgrossos make the pilgrimage with ordinary folks up from Sant Cugat to the sacred site, and then perform a dance for all to enjoy.
+From 11:30 to 14:30 the day is a wonderful celebration of Catalan cultural heritage; you're sure to see the traditional sardana dancing, an official outdoor mass in honor of the saint, ball de bastons and the impressive castells (human castles) all accompanied by local musicians playing traditional Catalan songs.

-On the Sunday following Sant Medir's day (March 5) another parade fills the streets surrounding the Parish of Sant Medir in La Bordeta neighborhood—with yet more candy showered upon onlookers.
-Also on the fifth is the diada castellera de Sant Medir at noon in the Sarrià neighborhood.
+On the Sunday following Sant Medir's day (March 10) church bells ring throughout the neighborhood as another parade fills the streets surrounding the Parish of Sant Medir in La Bordeta neighborhood—with yet more candy showered upon onlookers.
+Also on the tenth is the diada castellera de Sant Medir at noon in the Sants neighborhood.